digirati-co-uk/iiif-canvas-panel/docs/examples/1a-json-api.md

  - list the available attrs
  - show how to use them as attrs and via the "JSON API":

+ TODO - discuss how to set CP from JSON blocks

 ## Canvas Panel Attributes